-Construction of this new bridge was initiated in Q1 with the mobilization of workers for the in-water works (contract 1).
-As at September 30, 2011, the in-water works consisting of the foundation for the three piers was nearing completion.
-The second contract consisting of the construction of the bridge itself was reviewed by the Board of Directors and awarded in early October at a cost of \$31.2 million.
-Also, an historical Memorandum of Understanding between FBCL and the Mohawk Council of Akwesasne (MCA) was signed related to this project.
+Construction of this new bridge was initiated in Q1 with the in-water works being completed in November 2011.
+The contract for the construction of the bridge itself and the approaches in the amount of \$32.5 million was awarded in October 2011 and planned works were immediately initiated.
 This construction continues to have a positive impact on the local economy with the sourcing of materials and participation of the Mohawk community in the works.
 This project is progressing well and within the allocated \$74.8 million.
 A comprehensive communication strategy including a live blog site has been established to keep the local community and stakeholders well informed of the project progress.

-In addition to these works, CBSA continues to examine its location options and decisions are anticipated shortly.
+In addition to these works, permanent tolling facilities will also be constructed in Cornwall.
+Options for the location of CBSA facilities as of the new bridge opening are also being developed.
 Additional federal funding will be required for the CBSA facilities at this crossing.